From the World Heritage inscription for Teide National Park:

 Teide National Park features Mount Teide as its main attraction.
 However, the entire coverage of the protected area by UNESCO spans to 18,990 hectares in land area.
 After it was named by UNESCO as a World Heritage Site in 2007, it was also recognized as one of the 12 Treasures of Spain.
 As of 2015, Teide National Park is the most visited national park in Europe and Spain!
 It also ranks number eight in the world in terms of national parks with most tourist visits.
 Hence, it speaks to the popularity of this national park as a tourist destination, apart from its cultural and natural value.

 Aside from Mount Teide, Pico Viejo is also part of the national park area that was inscribed by UNESCO.
-Pico Viejo is the second highest peak in Canary Islands with a height of 3,135 meters.
-These two mountains are the only ones to exceed the 3,000 meter height level of all the volcanoes in Canary Islands.
+Pico Viejo is the second highest peak in the Canary Islands with a height of 3,135 meters.
+These two mountains are the only ones to exceed the 3,000-meter height level of all the volcanoes in the Canary Islands.

 On top of these two peaks, the Observatorio del Teide belongs within the national park limits.
 It is located on a ridge to the east of Mount Teide.
 It is also known as Teide Observatory.
 This was distinguished as the first major international observatories that were established.
 Due to the good astronomical sight-seeing conditions in the region, it has attracted the attention of many people, especially the astronomical enthusiasts.

 Mount Teide and other volcanoes and observatories found within Teide National Park are not the only sights available to enjoy here.
 This UNESCO site also boasts of having a variety of flora and fauna species, as well as distinctive landscape formations.